telepresenceio/telepresence/docs/concepts/faster.md

 ---
-title: Install the Telepresence Docker extension | Ambassador
+title: "Making the remote local: Faster feedback, collaboration and debugging"
+hide_table_of_contents: true
+---

 ---
 # Making the remote local: Faster feedback, collaboration and debugging